Your Pet's Appointments

 Complaints and Suggestions

-Please speak to one of head nurses, Dr Theresa Matheson or Dr Sue Lapham so we can have a conversation about any feedback , suggestions or complaints.
-Ours is a small business therefore you can e-mail directly to email@example.com, and we will endeavour to return your email within 5 working days.
+Please speak to our manager Anne, our head vet Dr Lauren Byrne or senior vet Dr Sue Lapham so we can have a conversation about any feedback , suggestions or complaints.
+Ours is a small business therefore you can e-mail directly to firstname.lastname@example.org, and we will endeavour to return your email within 5 working days.

 Indooroopilly Veterinary Clinic recognises that your privacy is important and that you have a right to know how your personal information is used at Indooroopilly Veterinary Clinic.